informalsystems/quint/doc/adr007-flattening.md

 ## 4. Solution

-Imports, instances and exports are resolved by the name resolver.
-This is where any missing or conflicting name errors should be flagged.
+Our ideal scenario is the following: Imports, instances and exports are resolved by the name resolver.
+This is where any missing or conflicting name errors are flagged.
 Flattening assumes all names are present and not conflicting.

+To achieve this scenario, we propose:

+1. Changes to name collection, during name resolution
+2. Introduction of an instance flattener

+We describe each change in detail in separate sections below.

-### Changes to name collection
+### 4.1 Changes to name collection

-Although we don't need or want to change anything in the name resolution phase for flattening, we do collect some additional metadata in this phase to be used later in flattening
+This section explains the proposed changes to name collection.
+These changes do not affect name resolution itself, but collect additional metadata, to be used later in flattening:

+1. Keep full quint definitions in the lookup table
+2. Collect flattened namespaces from import/export/instance statements (adds `namespaces` field)
+3. Back-reference the import/export/instance statement that created a definition (adds `importedFrom` field)

+We explain each of the changes in detail in the following subsections.

 #### `LookupTable` with full quint definitions

 Our current lookup table only stores a projection of the quint definition: id (called reference), name and type annotation (if present).
 There is no strong reason for that, only a premature optimization and the fact that the lookup table values might also be lambda parameters, which are not quint definitions.

-In flattening, we need to manipulate and reorganize definitions, and it is much better for performance and readability if the definitions are in the lookup table, as oppose to having to scan the modules for a definition.
+In flattening, we need to manipulate and reorganize definitions, and it is much better for performance and readability if the full definitions are in the lookup table, as opposed to having to scan the modules for a definition.

 Therefore, we change the lookup table to have either a `QuintDef` or a `QuintLambdaParam` as its value, as well as two additional fields (`namespaces` and `importedFrom`) described below.

-#### `namespaces`

-When collecting names from import/export/instance statements, we should be able to keep track of the namespaces to add to the definition in order to refer back to it uniquely in a flattened module.
-The following method describes which namespaces to add depending on `def`, returning a list of namespaces to be accumulated starting with the innermost namespace and ending with the outermorst (i.e. namespaces `['a', 'b', 'c']` applied to name `foo` will result in `c::b::a::foo`).
+#### Collect flattened namespaces from import/export/instance statements (`namespaces`)

+When flattening a definition that originates from an import/export/instance statement, we may need to – _only during flattening_ – prefix it with a namespace in order to refer to it uniquely in the flattened module.
+This section describes how to accumulate this namespace information during name collection.
+It is stored in a fresh `namespaces` field, for each definition in the lookup table.

 ##### Namespaces for imports